OllieJones/mmww/readme.txt

 WordPress 4.1.1 compatibility.

-= 1.0.8 =
+= 1.0.9 =
-WordPress 5.9 compatibility, minor bug fixes.
+WordPress 6.0 compatibility, minor bug fixes.

 == Upgrade Notice ==

-Compatibility with WordPress 5.9, minor bug fixes.
+Compatibility with WordPress 6.0, minor bug fixes.

+== To Do ==

+* Figure out how to put keywords into a taxonomy if that's what the user wants.
+* Add support for the Yet Another Photo Blog (YAPB) [plugin]{https://wordpress.org/extend/plugins/yet-another-photoblog/}
+* Improve the syntax of the templates.
+* Add support for aac and video file metadata.
+* Ask for and receive lots of sample files from users, and use them to test.
+* Come up with a better way to handle commas in metadata when generating audio shortcodes.
+* Figure out a taxonomy to handle the media ratings in XMP.
+* Support TIFF files.
+(Please let the author know if you need TIFF support.)

 == Credits ==